The Colorings of Consciousness

 Once we became more skilled at noticing, he would up the ante.
 He would deliberately make things difficult and watch what happened.
 In the hottest season, he would send us out barefoot to collect alms food on a ten-mile round trip, and smile at us when we came back to see if we were frustrated or discouraged.
 He’d have us sit up all night long for endless teachings, without any break, and check in on us cheerfully at four in the morning.
 When we got annoyed, he’d ask, “Are you angry?
 Whose fault is that?”

-In popular Western culture we are taught that the way to achieve happiness is to change our external environment to fit our wishes.
-But this strategy doesn’t work.
-In every life, pleasure and pain, gain and loss, praise and blame keep showing up, no matter how hard we struggle to have only pleasure, gain, and praise.
+In popular Western culture we are taught that the way to achieve lasting happiness is to change our external environment to perfectly fit our wishes.
+But we all know that this strategy doesn’t work.
+In every life, periods of pleasure and pain, gain and loss, praise and blame keep showing up, no matter how hard we struggle to have only pleasure, gain, and praise.
 Buddhist psychology offers a different approach to happiness, teaching that states of consciousness are far more crucial than outer circumstances.

 “Just as when a lute is played upon,” the Buddha says, “the sound arises due to the qualities of the wooden instrument, the strings, and the exertions of the musician, in the same way do moments of experience and consciousness appear and, having come into existence, pass away.”

 Our consciousness becomes colored or conditioned, taking on whatever qualities happen to arise with it.
+Joy, sorrow, worry, love, ambition, aversion, and ease arise as inner states like weather.
 When we see this process clearly with loving awareness, then we don’t get caught in each changing state or mood.
-We can smile and say “Oh yes, here’s that one again.”
-With mindfulness we open to an inner ease and freedom of heart that serves us wherever we go.
+We can smile and say, “Oh yes, here’s that one again.”
+We become familiar with our states without judgment, and become the loving witness that can acknowledge them lightly with kindness.
+Then we can act wisely.
+With mindfulness we open to an inner ease and freedom of heart that serves us wherever we are.